ward/run/links.md

 * [plotaroute.com](https://www.plotaroute.com/myhome) lets you click spots and create the actual route.
 Defaults to Google Maps data, but you can easily enable OpenStreetMap.
+* [Trail Router](https://trailrouter.com/) tries to find you a running route where you maximise greenery, trails, or no-traffic.
+Quite some configuration options too!
+[Cycle.travel](https://cycle.travel/map) is similar for biking.

 ### Existing